Higher Degrees by Research (PhD and Master)

-Whether you intend to work in research or industry, a higher degree by research can give you a competitive edge throughout your career.
+Whether you intend to work in academia, government or industry, a higher degree by research can give you a competitive edge throughout your career.

-Many of our graduates are now working in consulting, research, data analytics and management positions within:
+Many of our graduates are now working in consulting, research, data analytics and management positions within organisations such as:

 - tertiary education